nanaagyei/code-explain/docs/docs/features/architecture-diagrams.md

 ---

 The Architecture Diagrams feature helps you visualize and understand complex code structures, making it easier to maintain, refactor, and onboard new team members.
-Use it regularly to keep your mental model of the codebase up to date! 🚀
+Use it regularly to keep your mental model of the codebase up to date.